-The only way a pet can contract heartworm disease is from a mosquito bite.
-After a mosquito bites an infected animal, the tiny young of the heartworm are ingested with the animal’s blood into the mosquito, where they become infective larvae (capable of causing heartworm disease).
-When the mosquito bites another dog, the infective larvae enter the pet through the bite wound.
+Heartworms are long, thin parasites that infect cats, dogs, and ferrets.
+The only way a dog can contract heartworm disease is from a mosquito bite.
+After a mosquito bites an infected pet, the tiny young of the heartworm are ingested—with the animal’s blood—into the mosquito.
+Then, when the mosquito bites another pet, infective larvae enter the pet through the bite wound.

-Infective larvae then grow over the next 6 months into adult heartworms, taking up residence in the dog’s heart, lungs, or arteries.
+Infective larvae then grow over the next six months into adult heartworms, taking up residence in the dog’s heart, lungs, or arteries.
 This is heartworm disease.
-It can cause heart failure, lung disease, damage to other body organs, and eventually death—even sudden death with no apparent symptoms of the disease.
-Also, immature heartworms can cause the death of a pet if preventatives are not administered under the care of a veterinarian, because young worms in the bloodstream can suddenly die from the medication and trigger heart or respiratory failure.
+It can lead to heart failure, lung disease, damage to other body organs, and eventually death—even sudden death with no apparent symptoms of the disease.
+How does your veterinarian test for and treat heartworm disease in dogs?

-The number of adult heartworms inside a dog can vary dramatically, but some studies indicate 15 worms on average.
-This is a population of both males and females, which reproduce more heartworms.
-One blood test can detect microfilaria, which are young worms inside a dog’s circulatory system that are the result of adult heartworm infection.
-This test is not very sensitive for heartworm disease.
-The most commonly performed test detects the presence of adult female worms by testing a dog’s blood for specific antigens.
-If tests are positive, preventive measures should not be started until the existing disease is treated by your dog’s veterinarian.
+The most commonly performed heartworm test detects the presence of adult female worms by screening a dog’s blood for specific antigens.
+If tests are positive, preventive measures should not begin until the existing disease is treated by your dog’s veterinarian.
 As mentioned above, preventatives can cause complications in an already infected pet.

-Heartworm prevention does not eliminate adult worms, nor does it address the symptoms and damage that adult heartworms cause.
-That is why any existing heartworm infection should be diagnosed and treated by your veterinarian before your dog’s heartworm prevention is started.
-Regular tests should be performed after prevention has begun—annually, as recommended—to determine whether the dosage of prevention is adequate for your pet’s unique, ever-changing circumstances.
+Dog heartworm prevention, however, does not eliminate adult worms, nor does it address the symptoms and damage that heartworms cause.
+Regular tests should be performed after prevention has begun—annually, as recommended—to determine whether the dosage of prevention is adequate for your dog’s unique, ever-changing circumstances.

 As indicated above, prevention of heartworms is paramount.
 Please let the veterinarians at Northeast Animal Hospital help your dog stay free of these dreadful parasites.